andrewdimmer/csi-3370-software-project/docs/uml-class-diagrams/database/production/DatabaseGisInterface/README.md

 ## Purpose

-This interface shall provide functions from middleware to interact with the all persistant data in the SLTS.
+This interface shall provide functions for middleware to interact with SLTS's persistent storage.

 ## Class UML Diagram